 Pain Management: Finding the Right Combination

 The less you move, the more pain you’ll experience.
-Conversely, the more safe, therapeutic activity and exercise you get — and the more you learn how to exercise to accommodate your pain, the less pain you’ll feel and the more you’ll be able to function on a daily basis.
+Conversely, the more safe, therapeutic activity and exercise you get — and the more you learn how to exercise to accommodate your pain, the less pain you’ll feel and the more you’ll be able to function daily.

 Chronic Painful Conditions that benefit from Physical Therapy Treatment